linuxep/lepv/README.md

 LEPV is a web-based application which visualizes the profiling of Linux based system, it's powerful yet intuitive to understand and easy to use.

+For this moment, we support x86_64 to run LEPV; x86_32 is not supported yet.

-We will release Docker image for LEPV soon, but before that happens, you can try build the image yourself, it's easy:
+You can try build the image yourself, it's easy:

 1. pull the latest lepv code, and go to its root directory